 - Built-in USB drag 'n' drop FLASH programmer

 Where to buy¶

-A new interface firmware image is necessary to mbed-enable Freescale FRDM boards
+A new interface firmware image is necessary to mbed-enable NXP FRDM boards

 Getting Started with mbed¶

 Use the USB lead to connect your mbed to a PC.
 The status light will come on, indicating it has power.
 After a few seconds of activity, the PC will recognise the mbed Microcontroller as a standard USB drive.

 2. Click the MBED.HTM link to get logged in¶

 Go to the new USB Drive, and click MBED.HTM to open it in a web browser.